chrisbso/argocd_app_of_apps_pattern_example/README.md

 * ArgoCD (Helm)
 * Nginx hello-world (Git)

+# Shortcut
+If you want to get up and running IMMEDIATELY, just run the approriate `_turbo.*`-script

 # Getting started
 To begin, you will need to have [kubectl](https://kubernetes.io/docs/reference/kubectl/) and [Helm](https://helm.sh/docs/intro/install/) installed on your box, and a cluster available.
 In this example, we'll be using [minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Fx86-64%2Fstable%2Fbinary+download) with the Docker driver (default driver - you will need the [Docker Engine](https://docs.docker.com/engine/) for this).
 After having installed prerequisites, start `minikube`, i.e. run `minikube start`.
 Your context should now be minikube, check e.g. `kubectl config current-context`.